vmware-tanzu/tanzu-dev-portal/content/guides/spring/spring-wavefront-gs.md

 ## Keep Learning

 You can find much more information in the [Wavefront documentation](https://docs.wavefront.com/micrometer.html).
-If you're looking to learn more about Micrometer and how you can instrument your Spring applications, make sure to check out the [Micrometer concepts](https://micrometer.io/docs/concepts) and the different types of tools provided to you for better insight into your code.
+If you're looking to learn more about Micrometer and how you can instrument your Spring applications, make sure to check out the [Micrometer concepts](https://micrometer.io/docs/concepts) and the different tools provided to you for better insight into your code.
+Finally, if you're looking to learn more about Wavefront for Spring Boot, the [official documentation](https://docs.wavefront.com/wavefront_springboot.html) provides a lot of great information.